-The third and final layer is the bed’s base, a 7-inch layer of Support+ foam.
+The third and final layer is the bed’s base, a 8-inch layer of Support+ foam.
 Support+ foam gives the bed its shape and durability.

 Encasing the bed is our mattress cover, made with polyester and elastane.
 The elastane promotes breathability by creating more air channels as the cover stretches.

-The queen size Zoma Mattress is $750 with free shipping.
+The queen size Zoma Mattress is $699 with free shipping.
 The bed comes with a risk-free 100-night sleep trial and 10-year warranty.
-If at any point in your sleep trial you decide to return your mattress, we will work with a local partner to pick it up and issue you a full refund.
+If you decide to return your mattress after the adjustment period, we will issue you a full refund.

 What to Think About When Buying a Budget Mattress